veenone/outline/docs/OIDC_USER_SYNC.md

 # If using a separate admin client (Option 2 above)
 OIDC_SYNC_CLIENT_ID=outline-sync
 OIDC_SYNC_CLIENT_SECRET=your-admin-client-secret

+# Auto-assign newly synced users to a specific group
+# The group must already exist in Outline
+OIDC_SYNC_DEFAULT_GROUP_NAME=New Users
 ```

 If `OIDC_SYNC_CLIENT_ID` is not set, Outline will use the main `OIDC_CLIENT_ID` and `OIDC_CLIENT_SECRET` for admin API access.

+If `OIDC_SYNC_DEFAULT_GROUP_NAME` is set, newly created users will automatically be added to the specified group.
+This only applies to users that do not already exist in Outline.
+The group must be created beforehand in Outline.

 ## Complete Example